Granger515/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-As shown in image 4, using a significance standard of a p value of less to or equalt to .05, overall the mean PSI was not statistically significantly different than 1500.
+As shown in image 4, using a significance standard of a p value of less to or equal to .05, overall the mean PSI was not statistically significantly different than 1500.
 This can also be seen to be true of Lot 1 (see Image 5) and Lot 2 (see Image 6).
 The mean PSI for Lot 3 (see Image 7) is statistically significantly lower than 1500 as noted by the p value of less than .05.